 Boardworks: Leadership – Legal

 This session, Leadership – Legal, is designed to provide information on the legal responsibilities of a Community Mental Health Agency (CMH), as well as a Prepaid Inpatient Health Plan (PIHP).
 Areas that will be covered include the Mental Health Code, specifically Chapter 2 on County CMH Programs, the contractual relationship that exists between the Michigan Department of Community Health and the CMH (for both Medicaid services and non-Medicaid services) and what those contracts require, The Open Meetings Act, and the Freedom of Information Act (FOIA).
 Participants will understand their role in ensuring that the legal responsibilities of CMH are met.
 Participants will be able to: 1.
 Understand your statutory obligations under the Mental Health Code; 2.
-Understand at least 3 of the basic contractual obligations the Boards have with MDCH; and 3.
+Understand at least 3 of the basic contractual obligations the Boards have with MDHHS; and 3.
 Examine both the Open Meetings Act and Freedom of Information Act.

 Boardworks: Foundations - Intended Beneficiary Command